 Literally: A witness.

-2: Some ‘Ulamâ who have based their explanation on the meaning of the word shâhid (witness) said that; “They are not dead, they are alive and reside before the hudhur of Allah and witness both al-‘âlam al-mulk and malakût and benefit from all ni’mahs in those ‘âlams which are given to them.”
+2: Some ‘Ulamâ who have based their explanation on the meaning of the word شاهد (shâhid)2 said: “They are not dead but alive.
+They reside before the hudhur of Allah, witness both al-‘âlam al-mulk and malakût and benefit from all ni’mahs given to them in those ‘âlams.”

-“The Fourth Level of Life is that of the shahîds.
-According to the nass of Qur'an, the shahîds are at a level of life higher than that of the other dead in their graves.
-Since the shahîds sacrificed their worldly lives in the way of haqq, in His perfect munificence, Janâb-i Haqq bestows on them in al-‘âlam al-barzakh a life resembling earthly life, but without the sorrow and hardship.
-They do not know themselves to be dead, thinking only that they have gone to a better ‘âlam.
-They enjoy themselves in perfect happiness and do not suffer the pains of separation that accompany death.
-For sure the rûhs of the dead are eternal, but they know themselves to be dead.
-The happiness and pleasure they experience in the barzakh are not equal to that of the shahîds.
-Like if two men in their dreams enter a beautiful palace resembling Jannah; one knows that he is dreaming and the pleasure and enjoyment he receives are very deficient.
-He thinks: "If I wake up, all this enjoyment will disappear."
-While the other man does not know he is dreaming, and he experiences true happiness and pleasure.
+The Fourth Level of Life is the life of the shahîds.
+According to the nass of the Qur'an, the shahîds have a level of life higher than the people of the grave.
+Since the shahîds sacrificed their earthly lives on the way of haqq, out of His perfect munificence, in al-‘âlam al-barzakh, Janâb-i Haqq bestows on them a life resembling earthly life but without the sorrow and hardship.
+They do not know themselves to be dead but only know that they have gone to a better ‘âlam.
+They derive pleasure with perfect happiness.
+They do not taste the bitterness of separation within death.
+Although the rûhs of the people of the grave are eternal, they know themselves to be dead.
+The happiness and pleasure they experience in the barzakh cannot reach the pleasure experienced by shahîds.
+Just as two men, in a dream, enter a beautiful palace resembling Jannah; one knows that he is dreaming.
+The pleasure and enjoyment he receives are very deficient.
+He thinks: "If I wake up, all this pleasure will disappear."
+While the other man does not know that he is dreaming.
+He experiences true happiness and pleasure.

-I myself, even, had a nephew and student called Ubeyd.
-He was killed at my side and in my place and became a shahîd.
-Then, when I was being held as a prisoner-of-war at a place three months' distance away, I entered his grave in a ru’yâ as-sâdiqah2 which was in the form of a dwelling-place under the earth, although I did not know where he was buried.
-I saw him living the level of life of shahîds.
-He thought that I was dead, and said that he had wept much for me.
-He thought that he was alive, but because he was beware from the Russian invasion, had made himself a good home under the ground.
-Thus, through some conditions and indications, this particular dream gave me the conviction for the above-mentioned haqiqah in the degree of shuhûd.”
-The First Letter/First Question
+I myself, even, had a nephew and student named Ubeyd.
+After he became a shahîd at my side and in my place, when I was a prisoner-of-war at a place three months' distance away, in a ru’yâ as-sâdiqah5 , I entered his grave, which was in the form of a dwelling place under the earth, although I did not know where he was buried.
+I saw him at the level of life of shahîds.
+He knew me to be dead.
+He said that he had wept much for me.
+He knows himself to be alive, but because he had retreated from the Russian invasion, he made a beautiful dwelling place under the ground for himself.
+Thus, this particular dream, through certain conditions and indications, gave me a conviction for the above-mentioned haqiqah at the degree of witnessing (Shuhûd).

-2 (The true dreams of the accepted, respectable and trustable people.
-The veracious dreams, which their haqiqahs occur in this world as it is seen.)
+5 (The true dreams of the accepted, respectable and trustable people.
+The veracious dreams, which their haqiqahs occur in this world as it is seen.)(Tr.)